LawsonSarah/PCH_node_edge_centrality/README.md

 To replicate results from this paper:

-1) Download and save julia files
+1) Download julia files into your file_path.
+Note setA_1_1_c_kc_centralities.jld2is a large GIT LFS file which can be downloaded seperately, only the pointers are included in Github's Download zip.

 3) Create "$file_path\\Outputs folder with "$file_path\\Outputs\\plot_exports" subfolder.